jiajunfu07/jiajunfu07.github.io/docs/source/ROS2/Writing-and-Building-a-ROS-2-Node.md

 ```
 The important thing to notice is the line: `Finished <<< <package name> [time]`.
 This means that the package was correctly built. \
 After you build any package, you also have to source your workspace so that the environment is aware of the new changes. \
-To build only a spefific package, you can use the `--packages-select` option, followed by the name of the package.
+To build only a specific package, you can use the `--packages-select` option, followed by the name of the package.
 ```
-$ colon build --packages-select my_py_pkg
+$ colcon build --packages-select my_py_pkg
 ```

 ## Create a Python node